popematt/ion-schema/docs/process-for-changing-ion-schema.md

 ## Requesting an RFC

 When a community member creates a feature request in `ion-schema`, we (the Ion Schema **maintainers**) will engage with the requester on the GitHub issue.
 The **maintainers** will come to a consensus on the proposal; if its value proposition is compelling, we will request an RFC to explore the technical details of its implementation in depth.
-If the perceived value of the proposal is too low compared to the effort/expense required to implement it, we will politely decline.
-However, this does not preclude the
+If the proposal does not add value or goes against the design principles of Ion Schema, we will politely decline.
+However, this does not preclude the **feature requestor** or any other **contributor** from revising and resubmitting their proposal with new ideas or information.

 Either way, the Ion schema **maintainers** must respond with a justification for our decision.
 For a feature that is approved, a simple message about how the feature will be useful, aligns with the design goals, etc. will suffice.
-For a rejection, the justification should specifically explain why the idea does not add significant value to Ion Schema or how it goes against the design principals of Ion Schema.
+For a rejection, the justification should specifically explain why the idea does not add value to Ion Schema or how it goes against the design principles of Ion Schema.

 If we are interested in an idea but **feature requestor** does not want to create an RFC, we may decide to take it up ourselves, but we are not required to do so.